Pros and Cons of Written Employee Contracts

 Another disadvantage of employment contracts is that, once under the terms of the contract, you are required to act with according to the "covenant of good faith and fair dealing."
 This means that you have to act in good faith and in accordance with the terms of the contract.
 Therefore, if you breach a term of the contract in bad faith, you will not only be in breach of the contract, but you may also have breached your duty to act in good faith, which could lead to further legal ramifications.

 While carefully considered and well-written employment contracts offer certain benefits and protections for employers, they also carry some risk.
-If you have any questions about the validity of your contracts, or whether you should even use them, you may want to contact an employment law attorney licensed to practice in your state.
+If you have any questions about the validity of your contracts, or whether you should even use them, you may want to seek the advice of a lawyer.
+Contact a local attorney for a free initial legal assessment to learn how they can help you manage this and other small business issues.